ogeefinance/ogeeswap-docs/README.md

 ## Features

 ### AMM DEX
-The exchange is an automated market maker (“AMM”) that allows two tokens to be exchanged on the Huobi ECO Chain..
+The exchange is an automated market maker (“AMM”) that allows two tokens to be exchanged on the Huobi ECO Chain.
 Just connect and swap.

 ### Yield Farm
 Farming made exciting again with high returns and high APR.
 You can earn OYT and many others with yield farms, earn OYT with Staking, and earn even more tokens.